 When picking a weapon for Collei, her best five-star options are currently Polar Star and Aqua Simulacra, due to their high base stats and useful damage boosts.

 |Bonus effect: +crit damage%

 Skill: increases HP by 16%.
 When there are opponents nearby, damage increases by 20%.
 This takes effect whether the character is on-field or not

 |Bonus effect: +energy recharge%

 Skill: crit hits have a 60% chance to generate a small amount of elemental particles, which regenerate six energy for the character.
 Can only occur once every 12 seconds.

-|Deepwood Memories||Two equipped: dendro damage bonus +15%
+|Two equipped: increases dendro damage bonus by 15%

 |Spire of Solitary Enlightenment domain, near Gandha Hill in Sumeru

 |Two equipped: increases energy recharge by 20%

 Four equipped: increases elemental burst damage by 25% of energy recharge.
 A maximum of 75% bonus damage can be obtained this way

 |Momiji-Dyed Court domain, Inazuma

-Collei artifact stat and sub-stat recommendations
+Stat and sub-stat recommendations

-Elemental mastery is useful to her, but not as integral as it is for Tighnari – and therefore should only be prioritised if you’re running with an elemental reaction focused build.
+Elemental mastery is useful to her, but not as integral as it is for Tighnari – and therefore should only be prioritized if you’re running with an elemental reaction focused build.

 - Sands: energy recharge (can use attack% or elemental mastery if requirements are met)